Three essential steps to kickstart Digital Transformation

 You need support from the highest level to transform your business and adopt digital tools, techniques, and technology.
 If you don’t get buy-in from the C-suite, it’s difficult to achieve.
 Identify your champion or advocate early and ensure they're in a position to get things done.

 In the past companies had ‘mission statements that were so long, they were printed onto the back of business cards as an aide-memoire!
 Today your vision has to be clear, memorable and succinct.
 If you need a place to start with a vision, look at this blog post on setting BHAGs and this post on examples of using vision statements.

 Teams have been formed to transfer knowledge, provide support and enable existing staff and departments to adopt digital.
-The teams may be formed as a working party within your organisation and supplemented with external help either as training, consultancy or new staff.
+The teams may be formed as a working party within your organization and supplemented with external help either as training, consultancy or new staff.
 This is also why there is such growth in digital qualifications!